 Director of Policy and Political Research

-Jake joined Preston-Werner Ventures in 2020.
+Jake (he/him) joined Preston-Werner Ventures in 2020.
 He leads research and strategy on funding political change with a particular emphasis on reshaping the global economy to combat climate change, extend investment to capital-starved regions, and democratize international relations.
 He has over a decade of experience in Chicago community organizing and international labor rights campaigns.

 Jake received a BA in History and International Studies from Northwestern University and a PhD in History from the University of Chicago.
 Before joining PWV he taught Chinese history and social theory as a Harper-Schmidt Fellow at the University of Chicago.
 He writes on contemporary Chinese politics, US foreign policy, and progressive globalization, and his articles have appeared in Foreign Policy, The Nation, and Made in China.